 at the close of the semester.
 The admissions decision is not complete until the final

-transcript from the institution where the applicant is currently enrolled.
+transcript from the institution where the applicant is currently enrolled is received.

 Credits earned at other post-secondary institutions and presented for transfer credit